leopardprintbin/fid/README.md

-# This repo is for DIG2500 Fundementals of Interactiive Design
+# This repo is for DIG2500 Fundementals of Interactive Design
 It will include three websites